 I have reached this milestone, of being 50, in the same year as many of my friends.
 I am certainly not alone in this achievement.
-I share my list of what I love about being 50 because I know that there are many negative stereotypes associated with aging.
+I share my list of what I love about being 50 because I know that there are many negative stereotypes associated with ageing.
 I believe that we can embrace any age with grace and gratitude.

 What I love about being 50